Next workshop Cutting features feels like loss and looks like design RSVP now

 When AI changes a lot of code quickly, review is no longer about reading lines.
 It’s about making sure you still understand what will happen in production.

-The bigger the AI-generated change, the more effort goes into reviewing intent and edges - not lines of code.
+The bigger the AI-generated change, the more effort goes into reviewing intent and edges, not lines of code.

 Keep changes small and incremental whenever possible.
 That's the single best thing you can do for review quality.